In the end, our favorite aspects of staying at the Polynesian had nothing to do with being club level

 TO ANSWER YOUR QUESTIONS ABOUT PLANNING YOUR NEXT DISNEY VACATION.

 We never waited more than five minutes for a bus, marveling at how quickly they came.
 We were able to venture to all four parks in five days and felt that we never really waited for any transport.
-We did use Uber a few times, but that was due to us running late, not the bus service.
+Uber saved the day a few times, but that was due to us running late, not the bus service.

 The Pools and Beach at the Disney Polynesian village resort